fwojcik/smhasher3/hashes/README.advancedtopics.md

 hashes work, and this will still produce valid performance comparisons across whatever hashes you are interested in.

-If you want to test out a different implementation for your uses, you can just alter it in `platform/Platform.h.in` and recompile SMHasher3.
+If you want to test out a different, perhaps less-portable, implementation for your uses, you can just alter it in `platform/Platform.h.in` and recompile.
+Then you can easily compare that performance change across _all_ the hashes in SMHasher3.

 Alternate implementations may become an explicit configuration-time option for SMHasher3 in the future.